cu/silicon/README.md

 ## Why can't I add tags to a page?
 Or put pages into a heirarchy or namespaces?

-A previous iteration of this project supported these features, but I decided to remove them.
-I found that no matter how hard I tried, I ended up using tags and page heirarchies inconsistently across varous subjects.
-Some sections had a nice obvious heirarchical system, others lent themselves more to tags.
+Previous iterations of this project supported these features.
+But I found that no matter how hard I tried, I ended up using tags and page heirarchies inconsistently across varous subjects.
+Some subjects lent themselves to a nice obvious heirarchical system, others worked better with tags.
 Still others didn't fit either well.

-Next I tried ditching tags altogether because managing an accurate list of relevant tags for each and every page, and reviewing them on every edit, became a chore that I grew to loathe.
+First I dropped support for tags because managing an accurate list of relevant tags for each and every page, and reviewing them on every edit, became a chore that I grew to loathe.
 Plus on the development side of things, saving tags with each revision meant an extra layer of metadata.
-So I got rid of tags and only supported heirarchies (via namespaces).
+Since the FTS5 search engine in SQLite is excellent, tags became a labor-intensive redundant feature.

-Until I got rid of those too.
-I found that I only ever used them in one section (my notes on Python) and found myself having to look up the linking syntax involving namespaces every. single. time.
-Since SQLite has an awesome full-text search engine built right in, I found that I could do "soft" namespacing and just find everything I need through the search which returns matches on both titles and body text.
+Until I got rid of heirarchies too.
+I found that I only ever used them in one section (my notes on Python) and found myself having to look up the linking syntax involving namespaces every.
+Single.
+Time.
+Again, thanks to FTS5, I found that I could do "soft" namespacing via page title prefixes (e.g.
+"python_operators" instead of "python/operators") and just find everything I need through the search which returns matches on both titles and body text.
 These days, the pages that make up my section of Python notes look something like this (after slugifying the page names):

 * python
 * python_operators